White-tailed deer: Communication

 White-tailed deer have many forms of communication involving sounds, scent, body language, and marking.
-In addition to the blowing as mentioned above in the presence of danger, all white-tailed deer can produce audible noises unique to each animal.
+In addition to the blowing in the presence of danger, all white-tailed deer can produce audible noises unique to each animal.
 Fawns release a high-pitched squeal, known as a bleat, to call out to their mothers.
 This bleat deepens as the fawn grows until it becomes the grunt of the mature deer, a guttural sound that attracts the attention of any other deer in the area.
 A doe makes maternal grunts when searching for her bedded fawns.
 Bucks also grunt, at a pitch lower than that of the doe; this grunt deepens as the buck matures.
 In addition to grunting, both does and bucks also snort, a sound that often signals an imminent threat.
 Mature bucks also produce a grunt-snort-wheeze pattern, unique to each animal, that asserts its dominance, aggression, and hostility.
-Another way white-tailed deer communicate is through the use of their white tail.
-When spooked, it will raise its tail to warn the other deer in the immediate area.
+White-tailed deer also use "tail-flagging", a behavior where the tail is raised when they detect a threat.
+However, the function of this behavior is disputed, and it appears to be a signal to predators more than an intraspecific communication warning other deer.